Mac Miller’s Grandma Gives Touching Speech During Pittsburgh Vigil

 Miller’s mother, Karen Meyers, posted a tribute to her late son on Instagram over the weekend sharing a tender moment between mother and son at a Pittsburgh Pirates game.
 The photo is captioned with only a broken heart emoji.

 Celebrity friends also took to social media to lament the loss of their friend.
-Musicians like John Meyer, Jaden Smith, Chance the Rapper, J. Cole, Juicy J, Jaden Smith and ex-girlfriend Ariana Grande all posted tributes to the late rapper.
+Musicians like John Meyer, Jaden Smith, Chance the Rapper, J. Cole, Juicy J, Jaden Smith, and ex-girlfriend Ariana Grande all posted tributes to the late rapper, according to the Inquisitr.

 Miller’s family released an official statement after his death on Sept.
+7.

-7: “Malcolm McCormick, known and adored by fans as Mac Miller, has tragically passed away at the age of 26.
+“Malcolm McCormick, known and adored by fans as Mac Miller, has tragically passed away at the age of 26.
 He was a bright light in this world for his family, friends and fans.
 Thank you for your prayers.
 Please respect our privacy.
 There are no further details as to the cause of his death at this time.”